zaibc/zaibc/wiki/cct/papers/cct-causal-incompatibility-tcs-necessity-v1.md

 The broader theoretical program continues beyond this foundational result.
 Future work will develop a formal account of causal alignment, specify constructive procedures for generating TCS-like systems, articulate a general Causal Incompatibility Theorem, and explore the observational implications for SETI, astrobiology, and other inquiries into civilizational contact.

 ## References

+[1] Bracewell R N 1960 Communications from superior galactic communities Nature **186** 670–1
+[2] Hart M H 1975 An explanation for the absence of extraterrestrials on earth Quarterly Journal of the Royal Astronomical Society **16** 128–35